Air Conditioner Electrical Problems

 - AC circuit board failure

-The first thing to check if your air conditioner stops suddenly is the power supply.
-Make sure the AC unit is connected to a power source.
+If your air conditioner is turning off unexpectedly, the first thing to check is the power supply.
+Make sure the AC unit is connected to a reliable power source.
+Try testing other appliances in the same outlet to verify that the outlet is in good working condition.
 Check the circuit breaker to see if it has tripped.
 Make sure the thermostat is powered on.

 In most homes, the air conditioner runs on its own electrical circuit and has its own circuit breaker.
 This is because AC systems use large amounts of energy.